An easy, foolproof lemon cake recipe with a hint of coconut. With NO butter and full of olive oil it’s healthier than your average cake.

 In the bowl of your mixer beat on medium the olive oil, sugar, lemon zest and salt for 2 minutes.
 Add the eggs, one at a time, and beat well after each addition.

 - On low speed add one third of the flour, then half the milk mixture, then the other third of the flour, the rest of the milk and finally the rest of the flour.

-- Add the carrots and coconut and mix gently with a spatula.
+Add the carrots and the coconut and mix gently with a spatula.